GLMM Fundamentals

 Observations in the same group share group-level factors (school policies, hospital resources, individual physiology) and tend to be more similar to each other.
 Analyzing such data with GLM while ignoring group structure is a model misspecification: the data-generating process has hierarchical structure that the model fails to represent.

-• Possible coefficient bias: When group-level confounders exist, fixed effect estimates become biased.
+Possible omitted variable bias: When group-level confounders exist, fixed effect estimates become biased.
 For example, if school policy influences both study hours and test scores, a regression ignoring school differences cannot correctly estimate the effect of study hours.
-This is an omitted variable bias problem; random intercepts partially absorb group-level confounding but do not fully resolve it
+Random intercepts model mean-level differences between groups, but if confounders are correlated with predictors, this bias is not resolved.
+Measured confounders should be included as fixed effects.

-Mixed models (also called multilevel models) directly address the standard error underestimation and loss of variance structure by explicitly modeling within-group correlation as random effects.
+Mixed models directly address the covariance structure problem by explicitly modeling within-group correlation as random effects.
+For omitted variable bias, the confounders must be included as fixed effects.

 Fixed Effects and Random Effects